Table of Contents

 Another Kennedy family member, Senator Ted Kennedy, was recently buried at night in 2009 after dying of a brain tumor.

-There are several Kennedy family members buried in that area.
-The final burial site lies just 50ft from the terrace at President Kennedy‘s grave site.
+Several other Kennedy family members are buried in that area, and RFK’s final resting place lies just 50 feet from President Kennedy’s grave.

 The final candle-lit ceremony was a unique and moving one that allowed mourners the chance to say goodbye to a beloved politician.